 The Interactive video editor should now appear.
 The top part of the editor looks like this:

-In this tutorial we'll focus on creating the the interactive elements in the video.
+In this tutorial, we'll focus on creating the interactive elements in the video.
 Therefore, we'll focus on the top part of the editor, above the Common fields header.

 Step 5: Upload video

 Here's where we add the video clips that our Interactive video is based on.